 In many respects, the state news agency Russia Today acts as a mouthpiece for Putin’s government.
-It purveys what is clearly fake news, casting a fog of uncertainty over the reliability of everything it publishes.
-The New York Times, and others, would not stoop to such obvious mendacity.
+At times it does purvey what appears to be fake news, casting a fog of uncertainty over the reliability of everything it publishes.
 But to suggest mainstream media in the West is not also serving vested interests would be naïve, and fails to recognise that what is delivered as news is a product of editorial decisions: facts do represent opinions, contrary to one banal advertising slogan of the Irish paper of record.

 Any online publisher, even a reputable state broadcaster such as the BBC, measures success in ‘clicks’, albeit the bait must be sophisticated if it is to ensnare the educated reader.
 A bare-chested, unapologetically homophobic Vladimir Putin performs the role of pantomime Russian villain with aplomb.
 Even The Guardian is not immune from dangling half-baked investigations before its consumers.[xxii]
 Seymour Hersh, notwithstanding his contempt for the U.S. President, stated in 2017: ‘Trump’s not wrong to think they all fucking lie about him.’[xxiii]
 The Trump-Russia affair may prove to have more to do with inter-agency disputes – cops and robbers – than Russian machinations.